-Modern dog breeds share ancestry of ancient dog breeds predominantly from the European continent (3, 4, 5).
-Other than Europe, further ancient mitochondrial DNA tests also point to the Middle East (6), Central Asia (7) and East Asia (8, 9) as the main centers of dog domestication, going as far back as Upper Paleolithic period 14,700 years ago.
+Other than Europe, further ancient mitochondrial DNA tests also point to the Middle East (6), Central Asia (7), and East Asia (8, 9) as the main centers of dog domestication, going as far back as the Upper Paleolithic period 14,700 years ago.

 Defining an Ancient Dog Breed

-A large majority of popular dog breeds we have today are creations of humans through breeding (10, 11).
-Today, many use different terminology to define these ancient dog breeds: ancient, extinct, primitive or simply oldest dog breeds.
+Today, many use different terminology to define these ancient dog breeds: ancient, extinct, primitive, or simply oldest dog breeds.

 However, they all mean different things.
-Science is hard at work to discover and define ancient dogs, and even as recently as this year one of the rarest dog breeds have been found in New Guinea.
+Science is hard at work to discover and define ancient dogs, and even as recently as this year, one of the rarest dog breeds has been found in New Guinea.